MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 The directories used for the processes are managed by the [!INCLUDE[rsql_launchpad_md](../../includes/rsql-launchpad-md.md)], and directories are access-restricted.
 For R, RLauncher performs this task.
 For Python, PythonLauncher performs this task.
 Each individual worker account is restricted to its own folder, and cannot access files in folders above its own level.
 However, the worker account can read, write, or delete children under the session working folder that was created.

-For more information about how to change the number of worker accounts, account names, or account passwords, see [Modify the user account pool for SQL Server machine learning](../../advanced-analytics/administration/modify-user-account-pool.md) and [Security configuration for SQLRUserGroup](../../advanced-analytics/security/user-account-pool-security.md).
+For more information about how to change the number of worker accounts, account names, or account passwords, see [Modify the user account pool for SQL Server machine learning](../../advanced-analytics/administration/modify-user-account-pool.md).

 ## Security for multiple scripts